plexswap/Plexswap-Docs/products/boosters/README.md

 The multiplier is calculated using the following formulas:

-1. resultA = constantA * userLpStakedAmount
+1. resultA = efficiencyFactor * userLpStakedAmount
-2. resultB = (totalLpStakedAmount * userLockedAmount * userLockedDuration / constantB) / (totalLockedAmount * averageLockedDuration)
+2. resultB = (totalLpStakedAmount * userLockedAmount * userLockedDuration / slipFactor) / (totalLockedAmount * averageLockedDuration)
 3. boostMultiplier = min(userLpStakedAmount, (resultA + resultB)) / resultA

-constantA and constantB are set by the kitchen and subject to future adjustments based on community feedback and market condition.
+efficiencyFactor and slipFactor are set by the Financial Controller and subject to possible adjustments based on market condition.

 ### Multiplier auto refresh